BrightcoveLearning/play-2019-techathon/docs/intro.md

 The response we get back includes the `videoId` that we'll use later to ingest an uploaded file.
 Now we can get to uploading a local video file!

-The [Dynamic Ingest API][https://docs.brightcove.com/dynamic-ingest-api/v1/doc/index.html#operation/AccountsVideosUploadUrlsSourceNameByAccountIdAndVideoIdGet] Get Temporary S3 URLs to Upload Videos operation will give us a URL to upload local content to and the URL to use to ingest that content later.
+The [Dynamic Ingest API Get Temporary S3 URLs to Upload Videos][get-s3-urls] operation will give us a URL to upload local content to and the URL to use to ingest that content later.

 ```js
 const getSourceFileUploadLocation = function(videoId, videoName, videoFile) {